nuitrcs/databases_workshop/readme.md

 [Basic Explanation of Relational Databases](http://www.bbc.co.uk/education/guides/ztsvb9q/revision/1): from the BBC, a quick explanation of relational databases

+### Software

+[DataGrip Tutorial](https://www.youtube.com/watch?v=Xb9K8IAdZNg): video on how to use the DataGrip program; it even uses the same database we use in this workshop.

 ### Additional Exercises/Tutorials

+_These resources use PostgreSQL or SQL generally._

 [PostgreSQL Exercises](https://pgexercises.com/): interactive, online exercises to practice SQL skills in a PostgreSQL environment.